Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 Contact H&R Block on 13 23 25 to speak with a tax expert to find out whether you are affected or not.

 Since 1 July, 2009 the definition of 'spouse' has changed to include same-sex partners.
-If you are living in a domestic situation, in a relationship as a couple, you will be entitled to claim the same family tax benefits that can be claimed by partners in an opposite-sex relationship.
+If you are living in a domestic situation, in a relationship as a couple, you will be entitled to claim the same family tax concessions that can be claimed by partners in an opposite-sex relationship.
 If you pass the relevant income and age tests you may be able to claim an Invalid and Invalid Carer Tax Offset if your spouse is genuinely unable to work because they are an invalid or they care for an invalid (the invalid must be receiving a Government disability payment to qualify).
-Depending on your combined income you may also be entitled to claim a reduction in the amount of Medicare levy you pay.
-Any other tax benefits you may be entitled to will be determined on the basis of your income, not your gender.

-- your family’s income
+• your family’s income

-- the hourly rate cap based on the type of approved child care you use and your child’s age
+• the hourly rate cap based on the type of approved child care you use and your child’s age

-- the hours of activity you and your partner do.
+• the hours of activity you and your partner do.

 The precise calculation is complex.
 You should visit the Services Australia website (https://www.servicesaustralia.gov.au/individuals/services/centrelink/child-care-subsidy/how-much-you-can-get) for details.